Knowledge Center

-Employees, especially those with in-demand skills, have key priorities that affect where they want to work.
+Potential employees, especially those with in-demand skill sets, have key priorities that affect where they want to work.
 They want to work with colleagues they can look up to.
 They want autonomy.
 They want to work on exciting projects.
 And they want to be a part of a fun, welcoming culture.
 But how will they know they can find all those things at your organization?

 What is a recruitment strategy?

-A recruitment strategy is a well-defined plan to identify, attract, interview, and hire the best candidates for open roles at your company.
-Recruitment strategies range in complexity, from posting job descriptions on paid job boards and using advanced sourcing technology to honing a company’s overall branding.
-Typically, HR professionals, especially HR and talent leadership, are responsible for determining which recruitment strategies to use and how they will be measured, optimized, and scaled over time.
+A recruitment strategy is a well-defined plan to identify, attract, interview, and hire the best qualified candidates for job openings at your company.
+Recruitment strategies range in complexity, from posting job descriptions on paid job boards and using advanced sourcing technology to honing a company's overall branding.
+Typically, HR professionals are responsible for determining which recruitment strategies to use and how they will be measured, optimized, and scaled over time.

 Why are recruitment strategies important?

-Selecting the right recruitment strategies is critical because different strategies both attract different types of candidates and require a good deal of time and effort to execute.
+Selecting the right recruitment strategies is critical because different strategies both attract different types of qualified candidates and require a good deal of time and effort to execute.
 There is currently a 15 year high in talent shortages, with 69% of companies reporting difficulty hiring, so effective recruitment is more important than ever before.
-Choosing your strategies carefully is particularly important in industries where hiring is more competitive or candidate skills are more specialized.
+Choosing your strategies and recruitment goals carefully is particularly important in industries where hiring is more competitive or candidate skill sets are more specialized.
 You don't want to identify your ideal candidate only for them to be one of the 49% of candidates who turned down a job offer because they had a bad recruiting experience.

 For example, people applying to more technical roles like software engineers may not be as active on LinkedIn or be as willing to go to a networking event as say, a salesperson.
 In fact, a number of software engineers deliberately obscure their LinkedIn profiles to make themselves less searchable.
 As a result, fast-growing tech companies have leaned heavily into recruitment strategies like connecting with folks on GitHub, introducing employee referral programs, and setting up booths at computer science-specific recruiting fairs at target colleges.